Trade group including Facebook, Google to ‘oppose’ EU climate efforts

 Leaked document details BusinessEurope’s campaign to undermine EU attempts to cut climate emissions

-The biggest lobby group in Europe plans to derail an EU push to boost action on climate change, according to an internal memo obtained by Greenpeace.
+The biggest lobby group in Europe plans to derail an EU push to boost action on climate change, according to an internal memo seen by Unearthed.

 Over the coming year the EU is set to propose a strategy to help deliver on the 1.5C warming target at the heart of the Paris climate agreement, having recently agreed to raise energy efficiency and renewable energy targets.